xdocapp/ww3/_posts/2019-11-02-Tech-stuff-example.md

 url: "https://sylhare.github.io"

 # THEME-SPECIFIC CONFIGURATION
-title: Type on Strap                                    # site's title
+title: Type on Strap aaa # site's title
 description: "A website with blog posts and pages" # used by search engines
 avatar: assets/img/triangle.png # Empty for no avatar in navbar
 favicon: assets/favicon.ico # Icon displayed in the tab

 remote_theme: sylhare/Type-on-Strap # If using as a remote_theme in github
 ```

 [W3C]: https://www.w3.org/standards/xml/core